Articles

 • Where M2.7 Falls Short: Avoid These Use Cases

-“40× cheaper” sounds staggering—but such ratios only matter in context.
+“40× cheaper” sounds staggering — but such ratios rarely tell the full story.
 Their real-world impact depends entirely on your use case.
-This guide turns that headline number into a practical decision framework:
+This guide translates that headline number into a practical selection framework:

 ⚠️ When its limitations risk hidden costs, and

-🔧 How to validate fit with a 48-hour test in your actual workflow.
+🔧 How to validate fit for your workflow with a single 48-hour test.

 Let’s Get the Numbers Straight First